IntersectMBO/cardano-db-sync/doc/configuration.md

 Disables fetching pool offchain metadata.

+### --disable-gov

+Disables all data related to governance

 ### --consumed-tx-out

 Adds a new field `tx_out (consumed_by_tx_id)` and populated it accordingly.
 This allows users to